Fully Onboard SLAM for Distributed Mapping with a Swarm of Nano-Drones: Introduction

 \section{Introduction}

 Unmanned Aerial Vehicles (UAVs) have emerged as attractive solutions for several applications that require high maneuverability and scalability, such as distributed inspection and surveillance~\cite{zhang2020drone}.
-In particular, nano-UAVs~\cite{niculescu2021improving} have proven to be safe to operate near people due to their reduced weight, i.e., below \SI{50}{\gram}, which makes them an excellent choice for navigating indoor or cramped environments~\cite{zhou2022efficient}.
-Furthermore, they are agile and small enough to fit in the palm of a hand, and more importantly, their cost-effective hardware facilitates a swarm formation.
-The swarm allows for a decreased latency and a higher probability of reaching the mission objective due to the intrinsic redundancy of having more than one drone~\cite{liu2022deep, xu2022omni}.
-Finding gas leaks~\cite{duisterhof2021sniffy}, localizing survivors in mines~\cite{duisterhof2021tiny}, detecting the source of radiation in nuclear plants, or machine-to-machine cooperation with IoT devices~\cite{polonelli2022open} are only a few examples where nano-UAVs, with a single agent or a swarm formation, can be employed.
-In this context, specific conditions must be met to reach a full and robust level of autonomy; for instance, the UAV has to perceive the environment and compute its next movements to enable optimal mission planning~\cite{loquercio2021learning}.
-Thus, sensing, mapping, local/global communication, and on-board processing are all essential components in supporting autonomous task completion.
-In addition, a swarm agent needs to estimate its spatial location among other UAVs to infer the optimal mission strategy ~\cite{liu2022deep}.
+In particular, as defined in ~\cite{wang2020deep}, nano-UAVs have proven to be safe to operate near people due to their reduced weight, i.e., below \SI{50}{\gram}, which makes them an excellent choice for navigating through indoor or cramped environments~\cite{zhou2022efficient}.
+Furthermore, they are agile, small enough to fit in the palm of a hand, and their cost-effective hardware facilitates swarm formations.
+An Internet of Robotic Things (IoRT) swarm~\cite{khan2023digital} allows for a decreased latency and a higher probability of reaching the mission objective due to the intrinsic redundancy of having more than one drone~\cite{liu2021cooperative}.
+Finding gas leaks~\cite{duisterhof2021sniffy}, localizing survivors in mines~\cite{duisterhof2021tiny}, remote health monitoring of COVID-19 patients~\cite{khan2023digital}, or machine-to-machine cooperation with the Internet of Things (IoT) devices~\cite{polonelli2022open} are only a few examples where nano-UAVs and IoRT~\cite{nawaz2023k}, with a single agent or a swarm, can be employed.
+Within such applications, UAVs have to perceive the environment and compute their next movements to enable optimal mission strategy~\cite{loquercio2021learning}.
+However, enabling optimal planning requires good knowledge of the map of the environment as demonstrated in~\cite{loquercio2021learning}.